-The premise of the M.U.D. program is that urban design is a fusion of physical design, policy and implementation strategies.
-It mediates the professional disciplines of architecture, landscape architecture, planning, development and engineering that together structure our urban environment, and constructs collaborations between these specialists and the citizens affected by urban development.
+The MUD program aims to engage the complex issues faced by contemporary towns and cities, which are being transformed by shifting demographics, global capital, information technology, and environmental sustainability.
+The MUD program is built on the premise that urban design is a fusion of physical design, policy, and implementation strategies.
+It mediates the professional disciplines of architecture, urban planning, landscape architecture, development, and engineering that together shape our urban environment.
+Thus it constructs collaborations between these specialists and the citizens affected by urban development and redevelopment.

-For full-time students with a four-year undergraduate degree in architecture, the M.U.D. program also offers dual degrees with the two-year Master of Architecture (MII-track) professional program at UNC Charlotte.
+For full-time students with a four-year undergraduate degree in architecture, the MUD program also offers dual degrees with the two-year Master of Architecture (MII-track) professional program at UNC Charlotte.
 This dual degree can normally be completed in three academic years.
 Opportunities also exist for additional dual degree options with other UNC Charlotte graduate programs in Geography (Community Planning) and in Business Administration (Real Estate).